 The Cow in India’s Culture

 India is famous as a country where cows are honored, if not worshipped.
-The cow is revered as one’s mother, Gomata, and as personifying Mother Earth, Bhumi Mata, as symbol of universal abundance.
+The cow is revered as one’s mother, Gomata, and as personifying Mother Earth, Bhumi Mata, as symbol of universal abundance and spiritual knowledge.

 Cows have been integral to the spiritual life in India, with the Vedas personified as the Cosmic Cow who is the Divine Mother and the Divine Word.
 Great yogis and rishis cared for cows as part of their sadhanas.
 The wonderful stories of Krishna, as Gopala and Govinda, as a cowherder, are well known and the subject of many artistic depictions.
 Even a great modern sage like Bhagavan Ramana Maharshi had his special cows that he was very fond of and whose milk he drank.
 Most ashrams in India today have their own cows and goshalas and use the milk widely in ashram food.